 - Ability to view data history of past standups, surveys, questionnaires, etc.

 - Ability to create and keep track of meeting notes for others to access anytime via Geekbot’s dashboard.

 - 4.6 out of 5 stars

 - 71 reviews

 We hope this in-depth comparison has helped with your search for a Slack standup bot that enables you to stay connected with remote peers, complete standups faster, and work with fewer disruptions.

 Here at Geekbot, we are proud of our Slack standup bot and built it with the features and ease that we’d want (and we use it every day ourselves).
-Sign up here to try it free for 30 days and join thousands of companies who use us like GitHub, Shopify, Airbnb, Asana, and more.
+Sign up here to try it free for 30 days and join thousands of companies who use us like GitHub, Shopify, Airbnb, GitLab, and more.